PayTrace Gateway Review

 PayTrace also provides support through email, with a promise to respond within 24 hours.
 This is probably a better avenue for solving quick problems when telephone support isn’t available.

-PayTrace also provides a separate website for their online knowledgebase and help section.
-The PayTrace Help Documentation site is the most impressive self-help resource I’ve seen to date from any payment gateway provider.
+PayTrace also provides a separate website for its online knowledgebase and help section.
+The PayTrace Help Documentation site is the most impressive self-help resource we’ve seen to date from any payment gateway provider.
 PayTrace has done an outstanding job here, offering extensive product documentation, training videos, and even links to sign up for training webinars.
-If you’re using PayTrace, you’ll definitely want to bookmark this site.

 Negative Reviews & Complaints

-Despite being in business for twelve years, PayTrace doesn’t have a BBB profile.
+Despite being in business for over fifteen years, PayTrace doesn’t have a BBB profile.
 As such, there aren’t any complaints filed against the company in that forum.
 There are also zero complaints filed against PayTrace on Ripoff Report.
+They also don’t have any user reviews on G2 or Capterra.

-Another factor keeping PayTrace’s complaint volume so low is that, because their gateway is usually bundled with a merchant account, complaints (if there are any) are possibly being filed against the merchant account provider instead of against PayTrace.
+Another factor keeping PayTrace’s complaint volume so low is that because its gateway is usually bundled with a merchant account, complaints (if there are any) are possibly being filed against the merchant account provider instead of PayTrace.
 Many merchants are still confused about the difference between a merchant account and a payment gateway.
-Read this article for an in-depth explanation of the functions and responsibilities of each entity.
+Check out our Complete Guide To Online Credit Card Processing With A Payment Gateway for an in-depth explanation of the functions and responsibilities of each entity.

 Positive Reviews & Testimonials